jimacoff/OFN-User-Guide---Master/basic-features/enterprise-settings.md

 **Primary Producer:** Select the producer box if you are a producer.
 If your organisation is involved in the local food movement in another capacity, don't select this box \(e.g. food hub, coop, farmer's market, advocacy group\).

-\*_Note: only enterprises marked as producers can add products to OFN.
+\*_Note: only enterprises marked as producers can add products to Abukem.
 Hubs only need to select this option when they sell mixed boxes which they pack, that include items from multiple producers._

-**Visible in Search:** If your profile is ready to go public, select visible, and it will show in the OFN's directory and map.
+**Visible in Search:** If your profile is ready to go public, select visible, and it will show in the Abukem directory and map.
 If you’re still making adjustments, select not visible, until you are ready.

 **Permalink:** You can customise part of the web address which will host to your shop.

-**Link to Shop Front:** This is the web address of your shop on the OFN \(if you've chosen a package with shopfront\).
+**Link to Shop Front:** This is the web address of your shop on the Abukem \(if you've chosen a package with shopfront\).
 You can customise the URL above.

 ### Address

-This information is used to map your enterprise the OFN map.
+This information is used to map your enterprise the Abukem map.
 Your exact address won't show if you only have a profile, however if you have a shopfront, your address will show in text form in your shop's contact details tab.

 ### Contact

-**Contact Name:** We ask for a contact name for the OFN’s records.
+**Contact Name:** We ask for a contact name for the Abukem records.
 This name will not be displayed on your profile, but will be included in order confirmation emails if you're running a shop.

-**Email and Phone and Website:** These contact points will be listed on your OFN profile and shopfront, as a means for others to make contact with you.
+**Email and Phone and Website:** These contact points will be listed on your Abukem profile and shopfront, as a means for others to make contact with you.

 ### Social